-In spite of the disappointment of having walked up to Phu from Manang and not finding Exquisite pieces of Tibetan Buddhist art – “medieval” thangkas, frescoes, statuary and other cultic objects, Snellgrove walked back down the valley happy to have visited!
+Despite the disappointment of having walked up to Phu from Manang and not finding Exquisite pieces of Tibetan Buddhist art – “medieval” thangkas, frescoes, statuary and other cultic objects -Snellgrove walked back down the Phu Khola valley happy to have visited!

-Since he was visiting in 1956 Karma Sonam Rinpoche, a lama from eastern Tibet who fled his country in 1959, had not yet arrived at the monastery.
-A 2003 WWF award was presented to the lama for his 45 years of advocacy for the snow leopards.
+Since Snellgrove’s visit was in 1956, he would not have met the Karma Sonam Rinpoche, a lama from eastern Tibet who fled his country in 1959.
+He made the hilltop monastery in Phu his new home.
+In 2003 the WWF presented an award to the lama for his 45 years of advocacy for the snow leopards.

 “For the last 45 years Lama Karma Sonam Ringpoche [sic] has been involved in conservation in Phoo village, Manang, in Annapurna Conservation Area.
 His initial decision to stay at Phoo village was ruled out when he discovered that the villagers hunted and killed snow leopards.
 However, through his religious and personal beliefs, he could convince the villagers to stop killing this rare species.
 Furthermore, the villagers also assured him that they will not kill snow leopards, which made him decide to make Phoo his home,” a WWF Nepal release said.
 See here for source

-While some trekking agencies in 2018 still promote a visit to the lama at the monastery, he apparently spent his later years in Kathmandu and may well have already passed away.
-What you can see on your visit is the monastery room where he lived.
+While some trekking agencies in 2018 still promote a visit to the lama at the monastery as one of the highlights of a trek up to Phu, he apparently spent his later years in Kathmandu and may well have already died.
+What you can see on your visit is the monastery room where he once lived.

 This passage from the field report “Bhotia Highlanders of Nar and Phu” by Christoph von Furer-Haimendorf from 1983 adds another dimension to our knowledge of Karma Sonam Rinpoche –

-Our trekking crew never did go over to visit the gompa that afternoon and by 7 a.m. the next morning we were on the way to Meta.
+Our trekking crew never did go over to visit the gompa that afternoon, and by 7 a.m. the next morning, we were on the way to Meta.
 If you visit, set aside a second night at Phu so you can visit the two gompas and perhaps have your guide arrange a tour with someone from the village.
-Being able to ask a local some questions would elevate the visit to a higher level.
+Being able to ask a knowledgeable local some questions would elevate the visit to a higher level.

 I did get a view of the Tashi Lhakhang Gompa from the terrace up on the top of the hill by the ruins of the dzong.
 In the image below, the two bridges – the metal one and the wooden one we had crossed to get to the entrance of Phu – can be seen spanning the river.
 The switchbacks from the metal bridge lead up to an entrance gate and a series of chortens before the gompa complex is reached.